-Use the Perl script runall.pl to run all simulations in the auto test suite.
+Use the Perl script run\parallel.pl to run all simulations in the auto test suite.
+The script contains detailed instructions for using it in various ways.
 This is an important step in setting up the code since it confirms that you have a valid version.
 A code as large as Cloudy is likely to discover bugs in a compiler especially when highly optimized code is produced.